 - In C++, do not use cin/cout – use scanf and printf instead.

 - In Java, do not use a Scanner – use a BufferedReader instead.

-- Look for Suggestions given: Although this should be the last step but you must look at the comments given below any problem in which other programmers might have given a hint on how the problem can be soved in a better and more efficient way.
+- Look for Suggestions given: Although this should be the last step, you must look at the comments given below, any problem in which other programmers might have given a hint on how the problem can be solved better and more efficiently hinted at.
 And even when you overcome TLE try more exhaustive and corner test cases against your program to check the performance.

-Ultimately, with experience you’ll surely come to know what to do and what not to avoid TLEs.
-The more you code the more you get to know about how to compete TLE.
+Ultimately, with experience, you’ll surely come to know what to do and what not to avoid TLEs.
+The more you code the more you get to know about how to compete for TLE.